 Home Care Package Level 4 - Michael

-Michael’s wife Helen - “I don’t know how I would cope without your help and understanding what it’s like to care for someone with dementia”.
+Michael’s wife Helen - “I don’t know how I would cope without your help and understanding about what it’s like to care for someone living with dementia”.

 Michael is 74 years old and living with his wife Helen in their own home, with limited family support as their only son lives overseas.
 They have dear friends who visit every Sunday for lunch.
 Michael is a retired policeman who now has dementia and prior to this, he was always very active in his local community.